 Construction of the new campus was completed in September 2005.
 The result was a new educational campus (containing over 96,000 square feet) with modern classrooms, skills laboratories, computer laboratories, and library with wireless internet access throughout.
 The campus is approximately three miles from Riverside Regional Medical Center (RRMC) which serves as the College's main clinical practice facility.

 Building 316 houses the College's Administration, Faculty, and Support Services staff.
 Building 318 contains the nursing, surgical technology and radiologic technology clinical skills laboratories, a large classroom, and a fitness room.
-Building 320 contains numerous spacious classrooms, a computer lab, the Recovery Room student lounge, meeting rooms, and the anatomy skills laboratory.
+Building 320 contains numerous spacious classrooms, a computer lab, a nurse aide classroom and laboratory, the Recovery Room student lounge, meeting rooms, and the anatomy skills laboratory.
 Building 310 contains the Ruby Pope Drumm Health Sciences Library and Alumni Room, multiple computer labs, and the Treehouse Café student lounge.
 Building 314 contains a skills laboratory for the Physical Therapist Assistant Program, a classroom, and a conference room.
 Campus parking and buildings are handicap accessible.

-Today, Riverside College of Health Careers has over 65 Administrative, Faculty, and Support Services staff, and an annual student body average of over 350 men and women.
+Today, Riverside College of Health Careers has over 70 Administrative and support staff and faculty and an average annual student enrollment of over 350 men and women.
 Many graduates go on to find employment in one of the numerous facilities operated by Riverside Health System.